Frequently Asked Questions

 How do I sign up for the SAT test prep course?

-Details on how to register for the SAT test prep section will be provided in April or May for those who originally expressed interest on the application.
+Details on how to register for the Online SAT test prep section will be provided in April or May for those who originally expressed interest on the application.
 This will be available for an additional $200.
-Students will either meet online on Mon/Wed or Tues/Thurs for a total of 6 hours by the time the program comes to an end.
-The textbook will be provided for registered students.
-Enrollment will be on a first-come, first-serve basis.
+This discounted price is only available for students registered in the AC online courses.
+For more information on the course details and how to register, please click here.

 May I attend Academic Connections more than once?